Vyral/base-template/_posts/2021-10-19-six-personal-perspectives-part-5-self-mastery.md

 **If you train your mind properly, you can remove any beliefs you have about what you think you can’t do** and push yourself to achieve much more.
 This shows up in our businesses, our relationships, and our finances.

 We challenge you today to identify those limiting beliefs in your life.
 Maybe you think you can only grow your business a little bit, or maybe you think you’re too old to take up a new hobby.
 Dive in; don’t be reckless, but dive in.
-When we go all-in like this, we can typically do much more, certainly more than 40%.
+When we go all in like this, we can typically do much more, certainly more than 40%.

 If you have any questions about this or other real estate topics, feel free to give us a call.
 We’d love to help.